SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/README.md

 # FSE-2012-SelfMotion

 This repository contains information related to the declarative language and run-time system, Self-Motion presented at the Foundations of Software Engineering, 2012.
-The language and the runtime system were originally presented in [this paper](http://dl.acm.org/citation.cfm?doid=2393596.2393602).
+The language and the run-time system were originally presented in [this paper](http://dl.acm.org/citation.cfm?doid=2393596.2393602).

 This repository _is not_ the original repository for Self-Motion.
 Here are some links to the original project:
 * [The Official Project Page, including source code](http://www.dsol-lang.net/self-motion.html)